Skip to main content

 • Red cells indicate the resource is overallocated

-To customize these colors, see Configure Resource Allocation Marker Colors.
+For full instructions, see Configure Resource Allocation Marker Colors.

 When using Leaf Items Count mode, only leaf-level work items (those with no children) are counted.
 If you enable onlyLeafTasks, parent summary tasks are excluded from both the Gantt display and resource calculations.